Off-road Leon is an excellent all-rounder

 The Leon X-Perience is based on the capable and capacious Leon ST estate model, and benefits from that car’s impressive 587-litre boot (1,470 litres with rear seats folded) but adds 28mm to the ride height along with chunky plastic body cladding.

 It also features four-wheel drive, which channels power to whichever of the four wheels possesses the most grip at any given point, though in normal driving conditions it uses front-wheel drive to improve efficiency.

 Without a dedicated off-road mode or hill-descent control, it’s not a true off-roader but it can cope with heavily rutted roads and provides reassurance of the extra traction if affords in wet, muddy, wintery, or just plain miserable conditions.

 Engine and trim choice

-The standard sports seats up front offer an ideal mix of support, comfort and adjustability while being available in cloth, Alcantara and simulated leather or plain leather coverings.
-A smattering of X-PERIENCE badges feature throughout and rear seat passengers enjoy ample leg and headroom.
+The standard sports seats up front offer an ideal mix of support, comfort and adjustability while being available in cloth, Alcantara and leather trim.
+A smattering of X-Perience badges feature throughout and rear seat passengers enjoy ample leg and headroom.

-For most, the standard Leon ST will suffice, after all most buyers – despite what the brochure might depict – will spend more time at the DIY store than the Great Outdoors.
-But for the select few who are happy to pay extra, want the X-PERIENCE’s rugged looks and go-anywhere image, or genuinely require the extra functionality and reassuring ability of the four-wheel drive, it’s a great choice.
+For most, the standard Leon ST will suffice, after all most buyers – despite what the brochure might depict – will spend more time at the DIY store than up the side of a mountain.
+But for the select few who are happy to pay extra, want the X-Perience’s rugged looks and go-anywhere image, or genuinely require the extra functionality and reassuring ability of the four-wheel drive, it’s a great choice.